 Before coming to Cameco (and one its predecessor companies, Saskatchewan Mining Development Corporation), Alice held part time positions as a sessional lecturer at the University of Saskatchewan, an economics instructor at SIAST, a CRA auditor and a marketing consultant for a small, local organization.

-Alice currently serves as director on a number of boards: SaskEnergy (human resources and safety committee), Mining Association of Canada (executive committee and community of interest advisory panel), Canadian Nuclear Association (executive committee, as well as chair of governance, human resources and compensation committee), Saskatchewan Mining Association (chair of human resources and compensation committee) and the Uranium Producers of America.
+Alice currently serves as director on a number of boards: SaskEnergy (human resources and safety committee), Mining Association of Canada (executive committee and community of interest advisory panel), Canadian Nuclear Association (executive committee, as well as chair of governance, human resources and compensation committee), Innovation Saskatchewan, Saskatchewan Mining Association (chair of human resources and compensation committee) and the Uranium Producers of America.
 Alice is also a member of the U.S. Nuclear Energy Institute Communications Advisory Committee.
 She has also served as a member on various committees for different organizations including the Northern Advisory Board of the International Centre for Northern Governance and Development, the World Nuclear Association, Uranium Saskatchewan, and the Canadian Standards Association.
 The focus of the committees ranged from nuclear communications, nuclear standards and uranium market analysis.

 In 2012, Alice was named as one of SaskBusiness's 2012 Women of Influence.
-She is a former mentee in Catalyst's Women on Board Mentoring Program and in 2018, was named a Diversity 50 Board Ready Candidate by the Canadian Board Diversity Council and an Alumni of Influence by the University of Saskatchewan’s College of Arts and Science.
+She is a former mentee in Catalyst's Women on Board Mentoring Program.
+In 2018, she was named a Diversity 50 Board Ready Candidate by the Canadian Board Diversity Council and an Alumni of Influence by the University of Saskatchewan’s College of Arts and Science.